 Ever since I first started exploring vegetarian food I have cooked versions of vegetable crumble, and I think this is the best one so far.
 Loving Apple Crumble – or indeed any fruit crumble – as much as I do I think I found the idea of a vegetable crumble quite exciting!
 It is a really easy vegetarian recipe, filling and delicious!

 I am not sure where I first picked up the idea from, some time back in the 1980s, although I think it is quite a staple of vegetarian cooking.
 It is best made with vegetables that retain their shape when cooked type such as root vegetables and squash.

-Vegetable Crumble is a tasty and substantial vegetarian alternative to Sunday dinner but it also make s a wonderful winter midweek meal
+Vegetable Crumble is a tasty and substantial vegetarian alternative to Sunday dinner but it also makes a wonderful midweek meal

 The Vegetable Crumble can then be served with leafy vegetables such as cabbage, purple sprouting broccoli, brussel sprouts – or whatever you fancy!
 It makes a veritable vegetable feast!
 Talk about 5 a day – I rather think you could get 7 or 8 portions of vegetables all in one meal!

 Vegetable Crumble With Cheese

 The crumble recipe can vary.
 It can be just like in a sweet crumble, but without the sugar, but I have substituted some of the flour for oats and added some chopped nuts.
 I also flavour it with herbs and a sprinkling of Parmesan cheese.
 You can follow the recipe or try your own flavourings – try coriander or sage.